alumae/tsab/README.md

 Demo
 ----

-The system is live at at http://bark.phon.ioc.ee/tsab, acting as a front-end for automatically transcribed Estonian radio shows.
+The system is live at http://bark.phon.ioc.ee/tsab, acting as a front-end for automatically transcribed Estonian radio shows.